 Learn more about:

-For a biopsy, you will usually have a local anaesthetic to numb the area, but in some cases, you may need a general anaesthetic, which makes you unconscious.
+For a biopsy, you will usually have a local anaesthetic to numb the area.
+In some cases, you may need a general anaesthetic, which puts you to sleep.

 - fine needle aspiration – removes cells using a thin needle

-- core biopsy – removes tissue using a wide needle
+- core biopsy – removes tissue using a hollow needle

-- incisional biopsy – cuts out only part of a tumour
+- incision biopsy – cuts out part of a tumour

-- excisional biopsy – cuts out the whole tumour.
+- excision biopsy – cuts out the whole tumour.

-If you have a biopsy, the sample will be sent to a laboratory, where a pathologist uses a series of stains on the sample.
-These stains may show changes in the cells or highlight proteins that are linked to various types of cancer.
+Using special stains (immunohistochemistry) – After the biopsy procedure, the sample will be sent to a laboratory, where a pathologist uses a series of stains on the sample.
+These stains may show changes in the cells or highlight markers (e.g. specific proteins) that are linked to certain types of cancer.

-In some cases, more specialised tests are done on the biopsy sample.
-These may include a genomic panel, a series of tests that looks for patterns of abnormalities within the cancer cells.
-The results may suggest what the primary cancer is most likely to be and which targeted therapy or immunotherapy drugs may be helpful.
+Looking at the molecular level – In some cases, you may be offered extra tests on the biopsy sample.
+These are called molecular or genomic tests, and they look for gene changes and other features in the cancer cells that may be causing them to multiply and grow.
+The results may suggest what the primary cancer is most likely to be and which targeted therapy drugs may work best to treat it.

 Download a PDF booklet on this topic.